The University Travel Plan

 The university works closely with local transport providers to provide travel discounts to UCLan staff and students.
-Our sustainable travel information service provides details of the different ways of travelling to UCLan including public transport, cycling, walking, and car sharing.
+Our sustainable travel information provides details of the different ways of travelling to UCLan and discounts associated with public transport, cycling, walking, and car sharing.

 For more information please email the Sustainable Travel Coordinator firstname.lastname@example.org